 Led by managing director Alistair Kirkwood, NFL UK features a mix of full-time staff and consultants.
 The office is responsible for the promotion of the International Series of regular-season games in London and staging fan engagement events across the United Kingdom, such as Super Bash and promotional tours.

-In response to outstanding and growing fan support of football in the United Kingdom, the NFL will take a historic step in its international development in 2013 when for the first time two regular-season games will be played in the UK.
+In response to outstanding and growing fan support of football in the United Kingdom, the NFL will take a historic step in its international development in 2014 when for the first time three regular-season games will be played in the UK.
+The Jacksonville Jaguars will face the Dallas Cowboys, the Atlanta Falcons will play the Detroit Lions and the Oakland Raiders will host the Miami Dolphins.

 Each year since 2004, NFL fans have gathered at Super Bash, the NFL’s official UK Super Bowl party.
 In 2013, Koko hosted the event for the first time.

 NFL UK’s broadcasting platforms are very impressive.
-Sky Sports, Channel 4, BBC Sport and BBC Radio combine to provide comprehensive coverage of the sport via digital and terrestrial platforms, while the league’s official website – nfluk.com – boasts 370,000 registered members.
+Sky Sports, Channel 4, British Eurosport and Absolute Radio combine to provide comprehensive coverage of the sport via digital and terrestrial platforms, while the league’s official website – nfluk.com – boasts 350,000 registered members.

-The Super Bowl is broadcast live on BBC One, Sky Sports and BBC Radio 5 Live and attracted a combined audience of 4.3 million in February 2012.
+The Super Bowl is broadcast live on Channel 4, Sky Sports and Absolute Radio and attracted a combined audience of 4.3 million in February 2013.